PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 ✨  Done in 10.48s.
 ```

-Notice that our `/` route now has `λ` symbol which demonstrates that this is now on demand server-rendered.
+Notice that our `/` route now has the `λ` symbol, which demonstrates that it is now server-rendered on demand.

-If now we reorder our social links in our **Strapi Admin** panel.
-Our changes will reflect on our Next.js frontend.
+If we reorder our social links in our **Strapi Admin** panel now, our changes will reflect on our Next.js frontend.

 ![027-no-store](./images/027-no-store.gif)

 We are going to take the `noStore` route for now.

-When our app is complete, we will change our home page back to `static` but the rest of our app will be `dynamic`.
+When our app is complete, we will change our home page back to `static`, but the rest of our app will be `dynamic.`

 ## How To Populate Our Metadata Dynamically In Next.js

-We have a `tittle` and `description` in our **Global** page in Strapi.
+We have a `title` and `description` on our **Global** page in Strapi.

 ![033-metadata](./images/033-metadata.png)